 For most people, there is little to worry about if you're taking the occasional dose.
 However, sometimes ibuprofen is prescribed to be taken long term.
 If you take ibuprofen for a prolonged period of time (ie months and years) you could run into trouble.
 This is especially important for chronic headache sufferers to note.
 Even though drugs such as ibuprofen are fairly safe, be careful about taking a several a week.
 Prolonged use can cause gastrointestinal problems, even liver failure.
 If you're taking ibuprofen consistently, talk to your doctor.
 You can be monitored for problems.

 Ibuprofen can be bought at most pharmacies.
-Online, you can usually find good service and good prices for ibuprofen at Drugstore.com
+You can usually save by buying online - look for ibuprofen at Drugstore.com.

 Ibuprofen is sold under various brand names, such as Advil, Motrin, Actiprofen, Genpril, Nuprin, Midol, Haltran, and